 However, measuring these fundamental factors is a tedious process.
 Investors need to comb through hundreds of financial reports to search for these factors and then combine these different factors together to rank the available stocks.
 Fortunately with the help of technology, this whole process has been simplified for us.
 Here is how you can go live and profit from a fundamental strategy for US stocks.

 PyInvesting is a website that provides financial data and backtesting tools to help you go live with your own investment strategies.
-Think of it as a platform where you can build your own personal robo adviser that helps you comb through hundreds of financial reports and tells you which stocks you should buy or sell.
+Our backtesting software helps you comb through hundreds of financial reports and tells you which stocks you should trade based on your personal investment strategy.
 We are going to use PyInvesting to create our fundamental strategy for US stocks.
 Let’s go!

 First go to https://pyinvesting.com/backtest/fundamentals/ where we will be creating a fundamental backtest.
 A backtest is a simulation of our investment strategy using historical data.
 If the simulation results are poor where the strategy significantly underperformed its benchmark, it confirms that the strategy does not work.
 In contrast, if the strategy significantly outperforms its benchmark, it gives us confidence that it’s likely to perform well going forward.
 The backtest also tells us what stocks we should be holding in our portfolio so we know which stocks to buy or sell when we go live with our strategy.

 Click on the “Select your stocks” button which opens a window to select stocks for your fundamentals backtest.
 Under template portfolios, click on “S&P 500” to select s&p 500 stocks from the index.
 The default benchmark is the SPDR S&P 500 Index (which passive investors can use to invest in the s&p 500) where we will compare the historical performance of our fundamentals investment strategy against the s&p 500 historical prices.